GoogleChrome/web.dev/src/site/content/en/mini-apps/an-example-project/index.md

 date: 2021-01-25
 # updated: 2021-01-25
 description: |
-  This chapter shows an example project that follows the programming the mini app way approach.
+  This chapter shows an example project that follows the "programming the mini app way" approach.
 tags:
   - mini-apps
 ---

 ## The app domain

-In order to show the mini app way of programming applied to a Web app, I needed a small but complete enough app idea.
+To show the mini app way of programming applied to a Web app, I needed a small but complete enough app idea.
 [High-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training) (HIIT) is a cardiovascular exercise strategy of alternating sets of short periods of intense anaerobic exercise with less intense recovery periods.
 Many HIIT trainings use HIIT timers, for example, this [30&nbsp;minute online session](https://www.youtube.com/watch?v=tXOZS3AKKOw)